 - The battery can generate oxyhydrogen gas, which is highly explosive.
-A spark can be formed if a jump lead is connected incorrectly, and this can be enough for the battery to explode. - The battery contains sulphuric acid, which can cause serious burns. - If sulphuric acid comes into contact with eyes, skin or clothing, flush with large quantities of water.
-If acid splashes into the eyes - seek medical attention immediately.
+A spark can be formed if a jump lead is connected incorrectly, and this can be enough for the battery to explode. - Do not connect the jump leads to any fuel system component or any moving part.
+Be careful of hot engine parts. - The battery contains sulphuric acid, which can cause serious burns. - If sulphuric acid comes into contact with eyes, skin or clothing, flush with large quantities of water.
+If acid splashes into the eyes - seek medical attention immediately. - Never smoke near the battery.

 Starting the engine (p.
-268)
+270)